Skip to main content

 • emotional

-• “The epilogue honestly made me shed a few tears because it touched on a few subjects that are very personal and dear to me, and it's probably going to be on my mind for quite some time.”
+• “The epilogue honestly made me shed a few tears because of it touching on a few subjects that are very personal and dear to me, and it's probably going to be on my mind for quite some time.”

 • gameplay

-• “Psycolonials is a visual novel, and as such, the main mechanics involve reading and looking at pictures.
-It tells an interesting story that many may find meaningful.”
+• “Psycolonials is a visual novel, as such the only real mechanic is reading and looking at pictures.
+I think it tells an interesting story that many may find meaningful.”

 • “Gameplay is non-existent.”